 AND FALSE FIRE was established with the aim to publish poetry pamphlets that exist as uniquely beautiful objects within the world, yet are still accessible as texts long after the limited run has sold out.
-This limited run also helps to pay our contributors, who are paid 50% of each sale.
+This limited run also helps to ensure our contributors are financially supported, with 50% of each sale being paid to them.

 Aaron Kent // Perfectly Reasonable Justifications for Nuclear Apocalypse

 [20 pp. // hand-bound // variant covers // run of 30]

 Bound in two variant cover designs, Aaron Kent’s Perfectly Reasonable Justification for Nuclear Apocalypse is a reckoning, ‘a prayer in silence’ to the ethical difficulties of raising a family in the 21st century.
 Treading a tightrope of generosity and anxiety, these poems are entrenched with a religious materiality that verges on the baroque, all the while keeping their language taut to the point of wiry frission.

 Tom Snarsky // Two Songs

 [16 pp. // hand-bound // run of 20]

 [Free PDF Edition // Two Songs – Tom Snarsky]